brucorreiatw/backstage-docker-compose/README.md

 ### Adjustments and improvements

-This project is still in its infancy and has the following points for improvement.
+This project is still starting and needs the following improvements.

 - [ ] Use multi stage in dockerfile
 - [ ] Create a docker registry to store images.